catedu/python-for-person-in-everybody/en/02-variables.md

 But in a script, an expression all by itself doesn't do anything!
 This is a common source of confusion for beginners.

-Exercise 1: Type the following statements in the Python interpreter to see what they do:
+**Exercise 1**: Type the following statements in the Python interpreter to see what they do:

 ```python
 5